SU_A_27

 [i] And how long did you live in Turkey?

 [r] 6 months.
 Just 6 months.
-To collect money to come here.
+To collect money to get here.

 [i] So you fled together with your wife?

-[r] With my wife here to Greece.
+[r] with my wife to Greece.
 By boat.

-[i] So can you tell us a bit more about the flight?
+[i] So can you tell a little more about the flight?
 How was it?
-What means of transport did you use?
+Which means of transport did you use?

-[r] That was just a black plastic little boat.
-That was yes… People say it was very dangerous and I also see the dangerous, but that was a bit… I thought it was such a nice [laughs] trip… Really!
-Because yes… To get from Turkey to Greece by boat… It was pretty fast.
-That was 2 hours or 1.5 hours or so 1 hour and 45 minutes.
-But… That was not really dangerous because our driver was really good.
-He was a really good mate.
+[r] That was just a black plastic boat, the small boat.
+That was yes … People say that was dangerous, very dangerous And I also see it dangerous, but that was a bit … I thought it was the fine trip.
+Really and truly.
+Because yes … To from Turkey to Greece to come by boat … It was pretty fast.
+That was 2 hours or 1.5 hours or 1 hour and 45 minutes.
+But… That was not really dangerous, because our driver was really good.
+He was really a good driver.
 He was really a fisherman.
-So he was really good with the boat.
+So he could really drive the boat well.

 [i] And how many people were in the boat?